-AND there are movies that involve food such as Eat Pray Love with Julia Roberts which has a food, travel element but the story is more about her journey – not the food.
+AND there are movies that involve food such as Eat Pray Love with Julia Roberts which has food and travel elements, but the story is more about her journey – not the food.

 What makes a great Food Travel Movie?

 In my opinion what makes a great Food Travel Movies is the cinematography.
-Lush landscapes and close up shots of exotic food being prepared by chefs make for the most fabulous of eye candy!
+Lush landscapes and close up shots of exotic food being prepared by chefs to make for the most fabulous of eye candy!
 You know what I’m talking about here right?
-The drizzling of sauces, the sizzle of the frying pan, the gorgeous plating….
+The drizzling of sauces, the sizzle of the frying pan, the beautiful plating.